-Born in Beijing China, Li began violin studies at age 4 with her father Zhen-Kun Li.
+Born in Beijing China, Li began violin studies at age 4 with her father.
 At age 12, Qing Li was accepted to the Central Conservatory of Music in Beijing.
-There she was discovered at a master class by Berl Senofsky, the first American to win the prestigious Queen Elizabeth International Violin Competition.
-Based on a prize winning Sibelius Violin Concerto performance at the first Beijing International Violin Competition, Mr. Senofsky brought her to the renowned Peabody Conservatory of Music.
-She was granted a full scholarship and won the Marbury violin competition.
+There she was discovered at a master class by Berl Senofsky, Based on a prize winning Sibelius Violin Concerto performance at the first Beijing International Violin Competition, Mr. Senofsky brought her to renowned Peabody Conservatory of Music, with a full scholarship and won the Marbury violin competition.
 Li has also studied with Herbert Greenberg.
-After graduating from Peabody she studied with the legendary Joseph Gingold and won fellowships at major music festivals including Aspen, Tanglewood, Meadowmount and Alexander Schneider’s New York String Seminar.
-Li had won her first position in the Baltimore Symphony Orchestra, playing on a Chinese violin which was a gift from her father.
-She currently performs on her Neopolitan instrument made by Nicolo Gagliano in 1736.
+After graduating from Peabody she studied with the legendary Joseph Gingold.
+Li had won her first position in the Baltimore Symphony Orchestra, playing a $100 Chinese violin which was a gift from her father, before coming to America.
+She now performs on her 1726 Neopolitain instrument made by Nicolo Gagliano.

 Click here to read Qing Li’s bio in Chinese.